nelssec/qualys-lambda/README.md

 The scanner tags your Lambdas after scanning:
 - `QualysScanTimestamp` - When it was scanned
 - `QualysScanStatus` - `success` or `failed`
-- `QualysRepoTag` - Qualys RepoTag ID for correlation
+- `QualysScanTag` - Qualys scan ID for correlation

 ## Deployment